Two Walters State employees have been recognized by Apple, Inc. for their innovative use of technology in education.

-The Apple Distinguished Educator Program recognizes K-12 and higher education pioneers who are transforming teaching and learning in innovative ways.
+Dr. Lori Campbell, vice president for Academic Affairs, and Dr. Matthew Smith, assistant professor of chemistry, have been named 2015 Apple Distinguished Educators.
+The Apple Distinguished Educator program recognizes individuals working in K-12 and higher education who are transforming teaching and learning in creative ways.

 “It is gratifying to see these two individuals recognized at this level for their tremendous contributions to improving student engagement and learning through technology,” said Dr. Wade McCamey, president of Walters State.